 By convention in the EPS, output variables’ names always begin with the word “Output” (and no other variables’ names begin with the word “Output”).

-These graphs are included on this page as a way to quickly visually check that each output variable is producing data and to verify that the units used by the output variable result in reasonable axis labels.
+In general, graphs are included on the Web Application Support sheet as a way to quickly visually check that each output variable is producing data and to verify that the units used by the output variable result in reasonable axis labels.
 These small graphs are not intended to be used for data analysis, as they generally lack sufficient detail.
-If you wish to perform data analysis in Vensim, you should instead follow the guidelines discussed in the help pages in the How to Conduct Analysis in Vensim Model Reader section.
+For data analysis use, it is recommended you use the versions of these graphs that are available through the web application.
+If you wish to perform data analysis in Vensim, you can follow the guidelines discussed in the help pages in the How to Conduct Analysis in Vensim Model Reader section.